 Additionally we will:

-- undertake a focussed exploration programme on all eight properties held by KGL-Somituri SPRL, with the ultimate long-term objective being to delineate sufficient resources to support one or more mines on the other eight licences;
+- undertake a focussed exploration programme on all eight properties held by KGL-Somituri SARL, with the ultimate long-term objective being to delineate sufficient resources to support one or more mines on the other eight licences;

-- unlock the value of the potential gold resources contained within the 12 exploration licences held by KWR Iron SPRL.
+- unlock the value of the potential gold resources contained within the 12 exploration licences held by KWR Iron SARL.
 These exploration Licences cover an area of some 2058 km2 of under explored Archean Isiro and Ngayu Greenstones.
 These Greenstone belts have characteristics analogous to other Archaean Greenstone Belts that host gold deposits, such as the Abitibi Greenstone Belt in Ontario and Quebec, Canada and the Lake Victoria Greenstone Belt in Tanzania; and

 Our long term objective is to become a major gold producer in the northeast DRC.